-The following are just three uses for the Eaglehook:
+The following are just a few of the uses for the Eaglehook:

 When trailers need to be repaired often the roof is one of the areas that need to be looked at.
 The Eaglehook is the perfect device to keep workers safe while working on the roof of a trailer.
 Truck trailers typically sit nearly 3ft over the required government regulation for fall protection.
 Due to the laws put in place by the Federal government, workers are required to have a fall protection system in place while working on the top of trailers.
 The Eaglehook covers all the requirements needed under the new law.

 Weighing only 20lbs, Eaglehook is perfect for one person to use on a repair job.
 Being lightweight and mobile allows you to make repairs on the fly without need large stationary or heavier mobile platforms to get the job done.